How to find your Opt-Out Window

 Third, let the OptOutToday legal team know.

-If the union refuses to end your dues deduction in spite of your letter, join our growing list of those who seek justice.
+If the union refuses to end your dues deductions in spite of your letter, join our growing list of those who seek justice.
 Assemble your documentation, for it may aid in securing a refund for money wrongfully taken since the date you opted out of the union.
+Then send a message to our Legal Team.

 Opt Out Today